ntustison/PaperANTsX/Text/results.md

 * cortical thickness estimation [@Das:2009aa].

-Our recent longitudinal variant incorporates an additional step involving the construction of a single subject template [@Avants:2010aa] and subsequent processing.
+Our recent longitudinal variant incorporates an additional step involving the construction of a single subject template [@Avants:2010aa] followed by normal processing.

 Although the resulting thickness maps are conducive to voxel-based